CollinsU99/CollinsU99/README.md

 Information Technology Professional
 -----------------------------------

-I'm deeply passionate about IT and cybersecurity.
-I strive to secure the digital world, merging my love for technology with a commitment to keeping it safe.
-Constantly learning, tinkering, and contributing to the ever-evolving tech landscape.
+I am deeply passionate about IT and cybersecurity, and my dedication is to help and protect people and organizations.
+I merge my profound enthusiasm for technology with a dedication to its safety.
+I am committed to lifelong learning and continuous improvement in the ever-evolving tech landscape.

 * 🌍  I'm based in New York
 * 🧠  I'm studying for CompTIA A+